-Keith Orso will co-teach Patent Intensive at UCLA School of Law.
+Keith Orso co-teaches Patent Intensive at UCLA School of Law.
 He is currently partner and and Hiring Chair in the Los Angeles office of Irell & Manella LLP, where he practices patent law in the litigation and intellectual property groups.
 Mr. Orso has experience with a wide variety of technologies, ranging from computer architecture and communications to medical devices, pharmaceuticals, and biotechnology.

 Mr. Orso has been selected for inclusion in the 2014-2018 editions of Southern California Super Lawyers in the area of intellectual property litigation.
 Before that, he was regularly named a Southern California Super Lawyers Rising Star, starting in 2005.